Fire destroys mobile home off Farm-to-Market Road 236

 The mobile home on the other side sustained no fire damage, but did sustain smoke damage, he said.
 A small utility shed in the backyard of the residence also sustained minor damage.

-Victoria County, Victoria, Mission Valley Volunteer, Nursery Volunteer and Quail Creek Volunteer departments responded to the fire, as well as the Department of Public Safety, said Michael Carbajal, with the Victoria County Fire Marshal's Office.
+Victoria County, Victoria, Mission Valley Volunteer, Nursery Volunteer and Quail Creek Volunteer departments responded to the fire, as well as the Department of Public Safety, Carbajal said.

 Crews were still working the scene at 6:20 p.m. while trying to stay hydrated in scorching heat.